r-stemmle/sweater_weather/README.md

 #### Design Ideas
 Sweater Weather is a RESTful API designed with RESTful routes and actions in mind..
-Meaning the POST request goes to a create action and the get goes to a show or index action.
+Meaning the POST request goes to a create action and the GET request goes to a show or index action.

 #### Database
  * [PostgreSQL](https://www.postgresql.org/)